lyteword/chspurgeon-tod/volume-4/psalm-91.md

 In the whole collection there is not a more cheering Psalm, its tone is elevated and sustained throughout, faith is at its best, and speaks nobly.
 A German physician was wont to speak of it as the best preservative in times of cholera, and in truth, it is a heavenly medicine against plague and pest.
 He who can live in its spirit will be fearless, even if once again London should become a lazar-house, and the grave be gorged with carcases.

-**DIVISION.**&nbsp;On this occasion we shall follow the divisions which our translators have placed at the head of the Psalm, for they are pithy and suggestive.
+**Division &mdash;**&nbsp;On this occasion we shall follow the divisions which our translators have placed at the head of the Psalm, for they are pithy and suggestive.

 Ps 91:1-2—The state of the godly.